Do Mortgage Brokers Get Better Rates?

 A mortgage broker is a financially qualified professional (with a CeMAP qualification or equivalent) who has access to mortgage products.
 There are two types of mortgage brokers in the UK:

-Restricted mortgage brokers have a limited selection of products they can offer and the products they offer will not encompass the entire mortgage market.
-Some restricted mortgage brokers are so restricted that they only offer products from one bank or building society.
+Restricted mortgage brokers have a limited selection of products and do not cover the entire mortgage market.
+Some are so restricted that they only offer products from one bank or building society.

-Whole of Market mortgage brokers may also have a limited panel of lenders, however they have products that cover the entire breadth of the mortgage market.
-For example, a whole of market mortgage broker will be able to offer residential, buy to Let, commercial and specialist mortgage products.
-Therefore, if you use a mortgage broker, you should always ask how many lenders they have access to.
+Whole of Market mortgage brokers may also have a limited panel of lenders, but their products cover the full breadth of the mortgage market.
+For example, they can offer residential, buy-to-let, commercial, and specialist mortgage products.
+If you use a mortgage broker, always ask how many lenders they can access.

-As mentioned, even whole of market mortgage brokers can have extremely limited access to lenders.
-To be classed as having whole of market access, mortgage brokers may only need access to a handful of lenders as long as they cover a broad enough range of mortgage products on the market.
+Even whole-of-market brokers can have limited access to lenders.
+To be classified as whole-of-market, a broker may only need access to a handful of lenders, as long as they cover a broad enough range of mortgage products.

 To discover a mortgage broker’s lender access, simply ask them.
 In order for them to be compliant with the FCA, their product access must also be stated in their Terms of Business Document, which they will give you at the beginning of your dealings with them.
 Typically, a broker’s market access is also stated on their website – often in the footer.